|

 Olatunji & his Drums of Passion: High Life!--The New Dance Sensation; Columbia CL-1996; 1963; N-/N $30 -- one of his best!; long all-star list highlights his most extraordinary (& scarce/sought-after) Columbia LP; recommended for jazz fans & those who like the highlife style; Clark Terry, Snookie Young, Bob Brookmeyer, Seldon Powell, Jerome Richardson, Dave Pike, Montego Joe, Chief Bey, Ray Barretto, Willie Rodriguez..; [Everybody Loves] Saturday Night Limbo, Lady Kennedy, Ojo Davis, Ashafa, Someday, Totofioko..

-Olatunji: Soul Makossa; Paramount PAS-6061; 1973; E/N S $35 (or cutout E/N- S $30, specify) -- Afro-Beat; Michael Babatunde Olatunji's great comeback LP of five very strong cuts shows he'd been listening to Fela and Manu DiBango; title cover tune is one of the best versions ever and the rest of the album offers much, much more, including the groovy jacket; w/Joe Henderson, Eddie Bert, & Marvin Stamm on horns; Soul Makossa, Takuta, Masai, Dominira, O-Wa
+Olatunji: Soul Makossa; Paramount PAS-6061; 1973; E/N S $35 (or cutout E/N- S $30, specify) -- Afro-Beat; Michael Babatunde Olatunji's great comeback LP of five very strong cuts shows he'd been listening to Fela and Manu DiBango, and this is one of the hippest things on ABC/Paramount (see funk page for others); the title tune is one of the best versions ever, and the rest of the album offers much, much more, including the groovy jacket; with Joe Henderson, Eddie Bert, and Marvin Stamm on horns; Soul Makossa, Takuta, Masai, Dominira, O-Wa

 Prince Onago & Princess Muana & Native Drummers of the Belgian Congo: The Drums of Africa; 20th Century Fox FOX-3000; deep groove N-/N- $40 (or E+/E+ $30, specify) (or E+/V+ $20, specify) -- African/drum/exotica; one of the wildest in this coveted series of hall-of-fame jacket art; also it's the better of the two wonderful LPs by this duo (pictured on jacket back); great stuff, very well presented!; Ciluba-Kukuabas, Congo Woman, Fire Feet, Tagati (Bewitched), African Love Ballad, Pepper Black, Spear Dance, Hot Red Jungle Pepper, Kalenga (Watusi Drum), Congo Syncopation, Flirtation Song, Watusi Royal Drums

 Osibisa: Superfly T.N.T.
-ST; Buddah BDS-5136-ST; 1973; gatefold; cutout E/E- S $25 -- Afro-Beat/Afro-rock/funky soundtrack; hard-driving, funky African music sets it apart from other "blaxploitation" STs; sure, Osibisa's no big deal otherwise, but this is their good record, all of it!; jacket shows 37 color stills & photos of Osibisa live!; TNT, Superfly Man, Prophets, Oye Mama, Kelele, Brotherhood, Come Closer (If You're a Man)..
+ST; Buddah BDS-5136-ST; 1973; gatefold; cutout E-/E- S $20 -- Afro-Beat/Afro-rock/funky soundtrack; good, hard-driving, funky African music sets it apart from other "blaxploitation" STs; Osibisa made several other records that did well abroad, but in the US they're considered middling Afro-rock (poor man's Lafayette) except for this, their good record--all of it!!; jacket shows 37 color stills and photos of Osibisa live; the movie's pretty good, too, with screenplay by Alex Haley; T.N.T., Superfly Man, Prophets, The Vicarage, Oye Mama, Kelele, Brotherhood, Come Closer (If You're a Man), Kelele, La Ila I La La

 Don Ralke: The Savage & the Sensuous--Bongos; Warner Bros.
-W-1398; 1960; deep groove/1st E/N- $40 (or V+/E $35, specify) -- exotica/Afro-Cuban/percussion; rare, heroic, fantastic LP of hard-hitting originals (Afro-percussion on a voodoo theme); more exotic and less bongo-y than similar fare by Jack Costanzo and Jack Burger; features percussion superstars Carlos Vidal, Modesto Duran, Earl Palmer..; the rather hokey concept and West Coast packaging (welcome to Hollywood) belie sophisticated tunes, arranging, and swinging playing!; it definitely will become one of your favorites, as most Don Ralke stuff should (he did the Kookie album, after all); Head Hunter, Saoco, Ju-Ju Man, Mystery of Yambuya, Voodoo Priestess, Face Beside the Fire, Poison Dart, Black Panther, Zulu Magic, Moon Goddess, Ritual of the Cobra, Sacrifice of the Maidens, Safradesia, Mombasa
+W-1398; 1960; deep groove/1st E/N- $40 (or white-label promo E-/E+ $35, specify) (or V+/E $25, specify) -- exotica/Afro-Cuban/percussion; smokin', rare, heroic, fantastic LP of hard-hitting originals (wild Afro-percussion on a voodoo theme); far more Afro-exotic than bongo-y although there some tracks are terrific bongos features; jammed with percussion superstars Carlos Vidal, Modesto Duran, Earl Palmer, Frank Guerrero, Oswaldo DeOlivera, and Milt Holland; sure, there's the hokey packaging (welcome to Hollywood) with all its sensationalism, but, as with the Chaino LPs, it really is sophisticated tunes, arranging, and swinging playing!; can't recommend it enough, as with most Don Ralke (he did the Kookie album, after all); Head Hunter, Saoco, Ju-Ju Man, Mystery of Yambuya, Voodoo Priestess, Face Beside the Fire, Poison Dart, Black Panther, Zulu Magic, Moon Goddess, Ritual of the Cobra, Sacrifice of the Maidens, Safradesia, Mombasa

-The Primitive Sounds of Tak Shindo: Mganga!; Edison International CL-5000; 1958; E-/V+ $75 -- African-themed exotica; all-original debut LP by the great Tak Shindo and Earle Hagen (who later wrote great exotica for "I Spy"); with groovy liner notes; while well worth it as a great record always in high demand, few can resist the hall-of-fame "witch doctor" jacket; Mombasa Love Song, Safari to Kenya, Nyoba Festival, Slave Chains of Mtumwa, Bantu Spear Dance, Rains of Okavango, Huts of Kichwamba, Manga (Ritual), Mwanza Market Place, N'Ga--The Maiden, Watusi Drum Dance, Port of Trinkitat
+The Primitive Sounds of Tak Shindo: Mganga!; Edison International CL-5000; 1958; E-/V+ $60 (or rare STEREO SDL-100 in "mono" jacket V+/V+ S $50, specify) -- African-themed exotica; all-original debut LP by the great Tak Shindo and Earle Hagen (who later wrote great exotica for "I Spy"); with groovy liner notes; while well worth it as a great record always in high demand, few can resist the hall-of-fame "witch doctor" jacket; Mombasa Love Song, Safari to Kenya, Nyoba Festival, Slave Chains of Mtumwa, Bantu Spear Dance, Rains of Okavango, Huts of Kichwamba, Manga (Ritual), Mwanza Market Place, N'Ga--The Maiden, Watusi Drum Dance, Port of Trinkitat

 Carl Stevens: African Sounds; Mercury Perfect Presence Sound PPS-6030; 1965; gatefold; 1st/gold-label/deep groove N-/N S $40 -- African/exotic rock/exotica/mod twist; one of the few, essential, early-stereo-era hi-fi (audiophile series) treatments of African themes with an exotica bent; highlights include a zippy mod-twist original ("King Kong"), exotica "Call of the Jungle," and the fierce exotic-rock masterpiece for which YOU NEED THIS: "The Jungle Roars (Tiana-Tche)"; Baby Elephant Walk, Africkaan Beat, Wimoweh (The Lion Sleeps Tonight), Botha-Bothe, Jolly Kika, Call of the Jungle, Skokiaan, African Waltz, Wa-Chi-Bam-Ba (Valley of 1000 Hills), King Kong, Tsetse Fly, Tiana Tche (The Jungle Roars)

 Hugh Tracey: Music of Africa Series No. 3: Drums of East Africa 10"; Decca/London LB-827; rec.
-1952; E/E $30 -- African/percussion; fantastic, early series (great for sampling), all w/spoken introductions (before each cut) by Tracey, the UK's answer to Alan Lomax; last cut is terrific mbira (thumb piano)
+1952; E/E $30 -- African/percussion; fantastic, early series (great for sampling), all with spoken introductions (before each cut) by Tracey, the UK's answer to Alan Lomax; last cut is terrific mbira (thumb piano)

 Hugh Tracey: Music of Africa Series No. 8: Music of the Uganda Protectorate 10"; Decca/London LB-832; rec.
-1952; E/E $30 -- African/percussion; fantastic, early series (great for sampling), all w/spoken introductions (before each cut) by Tracey, the UK's answer to Alan Lomax
+1952; E/E $30 -- African/percussion; fantastic, early series (great for sampling), all with spoken introductions (before each cut) by Tracey, the UK's answer to Alan Lomax

 Wali & the Afro-Caravan: Home Lost & Found (The Natural Sound); Solid State SS-18065; 1970; gatefold V+/E- S $75 -- Afro-soul-jazz/spiritual soul jazz/conga/flute; "It's Afro-Underground"; deeply hip, funky one-off by hip Texans (if you know about it, you know you need it!), easily the highlight of Solid State, which picked it up for national distribution after a tiny local run on hopelessly obscure Sonobeat (the SS version is preferable, however); Afro-Blue & half a dozen terrific originals, all quite long & fascinating with tremendous conga throughout (sounds nearly as high-impact as Candido's "Beautiful"); absolutely unique, very moving, deeply hip, & loved by all who hear it; great jacket too, tho water-damaged in the lesser copy; Afro Blue, Arcane Message, Hail the King, Guaguanco Stroll, Mystique, Zulu for Hugh, Journey to Mecca